TotoCodeFR/TotoCodeFR/README.md

 # 👋 Hi, I’m @totogaming3.
-- 👀 I’m interested in coding.
+- 👀 I’m interested in coding and work on a project.
 - 🌱 I’m currently learning HTML, CSS and JavaScript.

 ## My projects